 If home treatments for your varicose veins are not working or you are experiencing severe discomfort, it is time to see an expert.
 Lam Vascular & Associates offers several advanced treatments for varicose veins.

-Dr. Russell Lam, Dr. Cassidy Duran, Dr. Esther Mihindu and Dr. Andres Katz treat your varicose veins in a variety of ways depending on how severe they are and your overall health.
+Dr. Russell Lam, Dr. Cassidy Duran and Dr. Esther Mihindu treat your varicose veins in a variety of ways depending on how severe they are and your overall health.
 Advances in technology have allowed for minimally invasive treatments that have great success.

 - Venefit Targeted Endovenous Therapy